TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Express</summary>
-You can use [helmet]() to setup HTTP headers in Express.
-Below code is sample for adding the `X-Frame-Options` header.
+You can use <a href="https://www.npmjs.com/package/helmet">helmet</a> to setup HTTP headers in Express.
+Below code is sample for adding the <code>X-Frame-Options</code> header.

 ```javascript
 const helmet = require('helmet');